hapify/generator/TEMPLATING.md

 - *Label*: Denotes if the field is human-readable identifier.
 - *Nullable*: Denotes if this field can be empty.
 - *Multiple*: Denotes if the field is a list of values.
-- *Important*: Denotes if the field should always be detailed.
+- *Embedded*: Denotes if the field should always be detailed.
 - *Searchable*: Denotes if we can filter by this field.
 - *Sortable*: Denotes if we can sort by this field.
 - *Private*: Denotes if the field is readable by a user.
 This field is written *IsPrivate* to avoid conflict with reserved keywords.